Wyoming: Cheyenne’s Frontier Days Bring the Old West to Life

 Parades, with their inflatable cartoon characters, have always bored me.
-Happily, none are in sight.
-Instead, passing by are Miss Frontier and her lady in waiting.
+Happily, none were in sight.
+Instead, passing by were Miss Frontier and her lady in waiting.

-But now that I’ve been introduced to Cheyenne’s past and present, it’s time to go to the arena…
+But now that I had been introduced to Cheyenne’s past and present, it was time to go to the arena…

 The Daddy Of ‘Em All

-As an easterner more experienced with New York’s canyons than those of the West, I am in some ways unprepared for this visit.
-I’ve come here specifically for the rodeo, yet I know very little about it, except for bull riding, which I’ve seen on TV.
+As an easterner more experienced with New York’s canyons than those of the West, I was in some ways unprepared for this visit.
+I’d come here specifically for the rodeo, yet I knew very little about it, except for bull riding, which I’ve seen on TV.